Searching for details:

 Impact of the accident on ISS operations

-In the hours following the launch abort, NASA officials were not able to say much about how the accident would affect further ISS operations besides the fact that the currently docked transport spacecraft (Soyuz MS-09) had a guaranteed life span until January 2019.
+In the hours following the launch abort, NASA officials were not able to say much about how the accident would affect further ISS operations besides the fact that the transport spacecraft then docked at the station (Soyuz MS-09) had a guaranteed life span until January 2019.
 According to NASA, the station had plenty of supplies and could operate without crew if necessary, though the agency would prefer to avoid it.
 (Russia successfully operated the ailing Mir space station without crew onboard for several prolonged periods of time, though not without problems.)

 Within days after the failure Roskosmos envisioned the following timeline for the return to flight of the Soyuz rocket family and the resumption of the ISS missions: